 Well, it has been the quite the year for all of us, and we are finally ready to present CLIMB Hamilton’s Annual Community Climb for 2020.
-This November take up the awesome challenge and join us as we Summit Everest in Hamilton.
+This November and December take up the awesome challenge and join us as we Summit Everest in Hamilton.

 The spread of COVID-19 has posed significant challenges in our community, from cancelling large events and gatherings such as the regular climb at Tim Hortons Field, to health and overall quality of life issues in our community.
 In response to this, CLIMB Hamilton organized two initiatives in the spring and summer to respond as best we can as a community.
 These included: